 WHO is part of the United Nations and focuses on international public health.
 Mugabe has long been criticized for corruption and abuse of power.

-"Zimbabwe ... places universal health coverage and health promotion at the center of its policies to provide health care to all,” Tedros, who goes by his first name, said in making the announcement.
+“Zimbabwe … places universal health coverage and health promotion at the center of its policies to provide health care to all,” Tedros, who goes by his first name, said in making the announcement.

-At 93, Mugabe is one of Africa's longest-serving leaders and has ruled Zimbabwe since 1980 with little opposition.
+At 93, Mugabe, one of Africa’s longest-serving leaders, has ruled Zimbabwe since 1980 with little opposition.